 The protection of the Shire's environmental assets and associated biodiversity is essential.
-A healthy ecology and rich biodiversity are valuable in their own right and help create more liveable towns that can strengthen Uralla Shire's competitive advantage.
+A healthy ecology and rich biodiversity helps create more liveable towns that can strengthen Uralla Shire's competitive advantage.
 Protecting the remaining assets and regenerating more assets also enhances the overall capacity of the Shire to respond to and be resilient to the effects of a changing climate.